J-K: IGP terms neutralisation of 3 terrorists in Srinagar a 'big success' for joint forces | www.lokmattimes.com

 The elimination of three wanted terrorists who were involved in the recent killing of Sarpanch Sameer Ahmad Bhat is a big success for the joint forces, said Kashmir IGP, Vijay Kumar on Wednesday.

 "I congratulate the joint forces for conducting successful anti-terrorist operations without any collateral damage.
-The killed terrorists were also planning to attack security forces on the National Health and Welfare Department (NHW)," Kumar told ANI.
+The killed terrorists were also planning to attack security forces on NHW," Kumar told ANI.

 Jammu and Kashmir Police neutralised three wanted terrorists of proscribed terror outfit LeT (TRF) in Srinagar today.
 Sarpanch Sameer Ahmad Bhat was shot dead by terrorists in the Khonmoh area on the outskirts of Srinagar.